-CTP Printers Johannesburg is FOGRA Process Standard Offset ("PSO") certified, which is achieved with consistent and predictable colour reproduction to ISO 12647-2 standards.
-This certification provides proof externally of the quality the group is capable of and internally it ensures smooth production.
+CTP Printers Johannesburg is FOGRA Process Standard Offset ("PSO") certified.
+The FOGRA PSO certification is achieved through consistent and predictable colour reproduction to ISO 12647-2 standards.
+This certification provides external proof of the group's quality and ensures smooth internal production.

-FOGRA works with, and is associated with, the German Print Federation ("GPF") and thus the standards that are set are endorsed by the European printing community.
-In order to attain the certification, 70% is required as a minimum standard from all aspects that are tested.
+FOGRA works with and is associated with the German Print Federation ("GPF"), and thus, the standards it sets are endorsed by the European printing community.
+To attain certification, 70% is required as a minimum standard from all aspects tested.

-CTP Printers Cape Town, SA Litho Label Printers, CTP Packaging, CTP Printers Johannesburg, Caxton Works, Gravure Durban, Boland Printers and CTP Cartons and Labels have also maintained the Forestry Stewardship Council® (FSC®) Chain of Custody certification.
-This allows these divisions to produce work carrying the FSC logo and provides assurance that the raw material used as well as the production process conforms to standards of social and environmental awareness.
+CTP Printers Cape Town, SA Litho Label Printers, CTP Printers Johannesburg, Caxton Works, Gravure Durban, Boland Printers and CTP Cartons and Labels have also maintained the Forestry Stewardship Council® ("FSC®") Chain of Custody certification.
+CTP Printers Johannesburg obtained PEFC certification.
+This allows these divisions to produce work carrying the FSC logo and assures that the raw material used and the production process conform to social and environmental awareness standards.
 The paper manufacturers that we use are also either FSC® or PEFCTM certified and some of the paper mills have also been awarded the EU Flower for environmental excellence.
 Further work with the FSC is being undertaken in the context of the Caxton and CTP Paper Pledge.